forestgrape/coronavirus/index.md

 - Ventilate your rooms regularly by opening all windows for 5 minutes.
 If possibly  infected, always ventilate your room before opening the door of your room or flat.
 [Ventilation](#ventilation) has been shown to be effective.

-- Outside is safe,  if distance is kept.
-However, beware of the corridor and stairwell.
+- Outside is safe, if some distance is kept.
 Ideally, walk or cycle directly from home.
+Primarily Covid-19 is transmitted indoors, so beware the corridor and stairwell.

 - Transport:
     * Cars: Considering, that many people, especially children, will and should go outside right where they live, limited use of cars in cities is polite - it's nicer and safer with light traffic.
     * Public transport:
-         * Limit usage to reduce infection risk and/or wear a mask.
+         * Limit usage and/or wear a mask to reduce infection paths.
          * Ventilation is key in public transport.
-If possible open the windows at least from time to time, this works well thanks to the outside airflow.
-Always to max, turn off in tunnels and never put on circulation.
+If possible open the windows from time to time, this works well thanks to the outside airflow.
+Put ventilation on max, turn off in tunnels and never put on circulation.
          * If there are old toilets, that go to the rails, don't use to shit!

 - Don't have very dry air inside; drying your frequently washed cloths inside keeps the air humid.
 In dry air, both dust and viruses stay longer in the air.

 - Keep proper hygiene.
 Especially wash your hands well with a lot of soap after toilet.
+Before eating wash them too.
   Hygiene is important because:
    * transmission pathways of Covid-19 are still unclear.
 So just avoid them all.
    * it is known that viruses causing common cold are transmitted through droplets.
 These viruses can weaken the immune system [[kikkert](#kikkert)] and therefore could induce an increased infection risk.
-   * avoiding a common cold or flu is important, because Covid-19 can be somewhat similar.
-This means quarantine for you and your close contacts and figuring out all the people you could have infected and informe them.
+   * avoiding a common cold or flu is important, because Covid-19 symptoms can be somewhat similar.
+This means quarantine for you and your close contacts and figuring out all the people you could have infected and informing them.
   But do NOT rely on hygiene alone, since there is strong evidence, that the majority of [transmissions occur through indoor air](#spread-patterns) and not with droplets or fomites.

 - Observe your body, write down the observations and if possible measure: Measure your temperature several times every day and best in the same situations and record the values.
 An increased temperature can be an early sign of a possible Sars-Cov-2 infection.
 However many people have only a slight increase, which doesn't "meet the definition of fever", see [Covid-19 symptoms](#symptoms).
 Your temperature if measured on the forehead may go from a typical 35 to 36 degrees.
 Side note: It's time [for medicine] to move on from digitalization and black-white schemes to the continuous colorspace of Bayesian statistics.
 Keep in mind that the temperature varies during a day and with the activities performed.
 That's why several measurements. <br>
     The more common Covid-19 in your region is, the more likely it is an observed infection is Covid-19 and not flu/common cold.
 In my case - South East Switzerland, a day hike away from Nothern Italy - Covid-19 is/was the most prevalent disease.

 - Live a healthy lifestyle